An official website of the United States government

 24. July 2021–February 2022, Deputy Director, Politico-Military Affairs (Africa), Strategy, Plans, and Policy Directorate (J5), the Joint Staff, the Pentagon, Arlington, Va.

-25. February 2022–present, Deputy Director, Air National Guard, the Pentagon, Arlington, Va.
+25. February 2022–May 2024, Deputy Director, Air National Guard, the Pentagon, Arlington, Va.

 SUMMARY OF JOINT ASSIGNMENTS